 Druce & Co were a company of upholsterers, cabinetmakers and secondhand furniture retailers being based in a premises in Baker Street, London established in the 1850's by Thomas Charles Druce and later taken over by his son until 1913, the company continuing throughout the Wars but suffering extensive damage by bombing in 1940.

-This chest of drawers is in excellent condition, is of stable construction and can go straight into a home.
+This chest of drawers is in excellent condition for age, is of stable construction and can go straight into a home.